-* I was on a huge James Bond fad.
+* From reading my Blog Post about my song The Nature: you may know that I am fascinated with the James Bond music style.
 Look at the centre of the metronome - do you see it?
-A vague but sophisticated tuxedo-like image.
-Just a little 007 hint.
+A vague but sophisticated tuxedo-like image, with a 007 twist.

 * "I've Got Music By My Side."
 Some parts of the song were written when I was feeling depressed.
 To combat this state, I sought solace in music.
-One set of music which came to the forefront were several songs written by Julian Lennon.
-I hung onto every word offered through his positive messages and found myself playing his song "Hold On" on my piano.
-To pay homage, I used the same opening piano strains that Julian used in the opening of Hold On.
-Though I had JL in mind, the brief sequence pops up all over the map in many places and I hope are not copywrite-able to only a select few.
+One set of music which came to the forefront is that offered by Julian Lennon.
+I hung onto every word of his tunes, particularly those from his Everything Changes album.
+I wanted to pay homage to this hero of mine, so after learning to play his song "Hold On" on my piano, I used the opening piano strains in the opening of my own song WASH; Just a four-note sequence, transposed to a different key.

 * I use the word "refrain" just as how it's meant in the song.
-However, it is also another homage to Julian Lennon, and in this case also an influence by Paul McCartney in the song Hey Jude: "And anytime you feel the pain, hey Jude, refrain."
+However, it is also another homage to Julian Lennon, and in this case also a tip-of-hat to Paul McCartney in the song Hey Jude.
+In this song, McCartney sings to Julian Lennon: "And anytime you feel the pain, hey Jude, refrain."
 But yes!
-The song is also a reference to music theory and suggests the "refrain" or "bar" found scripted on a music staff.
+The song is also a reference to music theory and speaks of the "refrain" or "bar" found scripted on a music staff.